adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 help(Boston)

-First look at the variables...start with the summary of the variables in the dataset (not visualized here for space reasons)
+First looked at the variables...started with the summary of the variables in the dataset (not visualized here for space reasons)

 summary(Boston)

-Look at the information about the first 3 houses.
-We can access them through the square brackets, that are used to access the elements of vectors, matrices, datasets.
+Looked at the information about the first 3 houses.
+Then I accessed them through the square brackets, that were used to access the elements of vectors, matrices, datasets.

 Boston[1:3,]
 crim zn indus chas nox rm age dis rad tax ptratio black lstat medv